-Ask the Experts Webinar Series: Episode 3 Q&A
+Ask the Experts Episode 3 Q&A: Reopening Your Business

 Welcome to the third and final episode of Cox Media's webinar series.
 Titled, “Ask the Experts,” our goal is to do just that – we ask marketing experts some of the questions we hear from local businesses every day.
 In our third episode, we talked to Marco Ochoa, Marketing Manager and member of our San Diego team.
 We asked him, “What messaging tactics should businesses consider as they look to reopen their doors?”

 Marco unpacked what's happening with businesses reopening throughout the country, what consumers want to hear from local businesses at this point, and what consumers are hoping to experience while investing their shopping power in their communities.
 He also spoke to how businesses can tailor their messaging in accordance with these customer expectations, and touched on recent media consumption changes and how local businesses can leverage those changes.

 After the discussion, we had a lot of thoughtful questions for our guest speaker.
 We've transcribed the Q&A below:

 Q: As a business that has already been open for a few weeks, what can I do with my messaging to make sure I stand out as more and more other businesses start to re-open?

 Marco: Going back to the social aspect is a big piece here.
 When you think about ways to get your creative out there quickly, social media does a great job of offering an almost-instant way of connecting to your customers and really telling that story, whether it's and offer or just something new you want to share.
 One interesting thing I've read about and seen in a few different places is how local businesses are working together right now.
 For example, there have been a few instances of restaurants getting together with auto dealerships to almost "cross-pollinate" their customer bases, and so on.
 So as you continue to look around, not only to your customers, but also to those businesses that are right there next to you, consider how you can work together to create that splash out in the world.